jessicarush/javascript-notes/objects.md

 console.log(obj[p]);
 ```

-In addition we must use bracket notation when accessing working with keys that have numbers, spaces, or special characters in them.
+In addition we must use bracket notation when working with keys that have numbers, spaces, or special characters in them.
 Without bracket notation in these situations, our code would throw an error.
-For example, if we wanted an object to have properties names that are date strings:
+For example, if we wanted an object to have property names that are date strings:

 ```javascript
 const heatmap_data = {